imperfectlink/VenetianBlindKit/docs/source/slats.rst

 Slat Cutoff
 ----

-This is the exact point where you want to have the slat object extend.
+This is the exact point meaasured from the center that you want to have the slat object extend from.

 |